 Finally, while traveling alone, you learn many new skills and adapt to new environments.
 One of them is photography.
 Even if you find people who are kind enough to take your pictures, you cannot expect it to happen.

 When you return to your old house, all you have are memories and photographs!
+To even enhance the essence of the captures, you can take leverage of photo editing apps.
 It is not only the locations that are important, but also your presence in them.

-So, these are the mandatory and helpful tips that you, as a solo traveler, must follow before embarking on your journey.
+So, these are the mandatory and helpful tips for solo travellers or traveling that you must follow before embarking on your journey.

 I hope these suggestions help you have a pleasant trip!